Nitrokey/nitrokey-documentation/source/components/nethsm/container/test-image.rst

 ----------

 The test image is provided for testing and development purposes.
+It does not offer to run the NetHSM process with hardware-based separation (KVM), to encrypt the data store, or to use an external etcd.
+The connection between the NetHSM process and the integrated key-value store is unencrypted.
 The image is distributed as OCI image and can be run locally with a compatible executor such as Docker and Podman.
-It does not offer to run the NetHSM process with hardware-based separation (KVM).
-The connection between the NetHSM process and the integrated key-value store is unencrypted.

 .. include:: container-hardware-restriction.rst.inc